 Social media not only transformed our lives but also our experience and power as customers.
 Increasing digitalisation and connectivity enables the public voice of consumers to rival the communication power of big companies.
 Social media has become a platform where customers voice their opinions on organizations, their value and the experiences they offer.
 Customers can connect and exchange experiences as never before.

 The result?
-Customers have higher expectations for CX and services, wanting every organisation to deliver at the speed and with the same level of personalisation and diversity as the leading companies of the technology sector.
+Customers have higher expectations for CX and services, wanting every organisation to deliver at the speed.
+Together with the same level of personalisation and diversity as the leading companies of the technology sector.

 CX has moreover proven to be a key business imperative that can help you to reduce the Cost to Acquire (CAC) and Cost to Serve a Customer (CSC) by knowing your customer better and serving their wishes and needs more efficiently and so lead to an increase in revenues.
 A popular case example for this is the transformation of the Royal Bank of Scotland.

-The attention to CX came with and is influenced by advances in neurology and experience studies.
+Advances in neurology and experience studies gave the wide-spread attention and influence to CX.
 The first Nobel Prize for applying psychological and sociological research to business strategies was awarded to Daniel Kahneman already in 2002.

 Another area of research is in emotional and cognitive responses to subconscious design.
 It influences the moods and emotions of customers during their journey with the business, which was previously hard to measure and incorporate into the active design process.

-Research has shown that customers cognitively evaluate their experience during the process, something that is then expressed in complaints and suggestions.
+Research has shown that customers cognitively evaluate their experience during the process.
+Something that is then expressed in complaints and suggestions.
 The emotional and cognitive aspects of CX are important to always keep in mind during your design process.
-They may seem abstract and hard to measure but are linked to a company and brand culture that you can actively build.
+They may seem abstract and hard to measure but they link to a company and brand culture that you can actively build.